Is ChatGPT Better Than Grammarly?: The Ultimate Guide for Beginners in 2026

 Can you use both?
 Should you?
 Here's my take as someone who literally does this every day.

-Here's a workflow that combines the strengths of both tools:
+Here's an optimized workflow that combines the strengths of both tools in 2026:

-3. Use Grammarly to catch grammar errors, improve clarity, and adjust tone
+4. Use Grammarly's enhanced AI detection to catch grammar errors, improve clarity, and ensure brand voice consistency

 Privacy and Data Security